Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

  @figure{/user_guides/xde/images/xde_image006.png,"Colors and Layers",240}

-@subsection occt_xde_1_7 Geometric Dimensions & Tolerances (GD&T)
+@subsection occt_xde_1_7 Geometric Dimensions & Tolerances (GD\&T)

-GD&T are a type of Product and Manufacturing Information (PMI) that can be either computed automatically by a CAD system, or entered manually by the user.
+GD\&T are a type of Product and Manufacturing Information (PMI) that can be either computed automatically by a CAD system, or entered manually by the user.
 For detailed information use <a href="https://www.cax-if.org/documents/rec_pracs_pmi_v40.pdf">CAx-IF Recommended Practices for the Representation and Presentation of Product Manufacturing Information (PMI) (AP242)</a>

-XDE can read and write GD&T data of the following types:
+XDE can read and write GD\&T data of the following types:
 * dimensions, such as distance, length, radius and so on;
 * geometric tolerances;
 * datums, i.e a theoretically exact geometric references, such as point, line or plane, to which toleranced features are related.

-XDE supports two presentations of GD&T data:
+XDE supports two presentations of GD\&T data:
 * semantic presentation, i.e. data is stored in a machine-consumable way and includes all information required to understand the specification without the aid of any presentation elements;
 * tessellated presentation, i.e. data is displayed in a human-readable way.